-Thank you for agreeing to review the Capabilities informed persistence framework that has emerged from research conducted under the auspices of an Australian Research Council Discovery Project entitled: “Capitals and Capabilities: Rethinking higher education persistence”.
+This capabilities persistence framework has emerged from research conducted under the auspices of an Australian Research Council Discovery Project entitled: “Capitals and Capabilities: Rethinking higher education persistence”.

 This project worked with final year students across 9 Australian universities and also current students located in Ireland, the UK and Austria.
 In total 570 students were either surveyed or interviewed to explore the range of capitals and capabilities that assisted them to continue their journey through university.
 Within Australia a total of 375 interviews and surveys were collected and these have formed the basis for the first draft of the capabilities framework.
 Once this is finalised, the international data set (n= 195) will be analysed to consider whether the framework has international resonance across the first-in-family cohort.